nikrom17/reviewWidget/README.md

 # Review Display

 The goal of this excercise is to build a simple version of a review display widget commonly found on retailer product detail pages.

 The widget will primarily fetch and render a list of reviews.
 It will allow users to sort reviews, and vote for helpful or unhelpful reviews.
-The widget must be implemented using [React](https://reactjs.org/), but you are free to use any other dependencies.

 The starter project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app), usage details can be found [here](CREATE_REACT_APP_README.md).
 The starter project includes a webservice that returns review data, as well as some helpful components.